Water

 A vicious cycle

-The third way, how we think as individuals and collectively, is also a major cause of the climate crisis.
-According to Wamsler, countries like Sweden have a view of life that values individualism and independence above all, where nature is seen as an object and a resource for people to exploit.
-As an example, she points out that our use of technology is governed by the GDP, not by values and capacities like kindness and compassion, and that this can lead to environmental degradation and exploitation.
+Thirdly, the way we think as individuals and collectively, is also a major driver, or root cause of the climate crisis.
+According to Wamsler, in the modern world countries like Sweden have a view of life that values individualism and independence above all, where nature is seen as an object and a resource for people to exploit.
+As an example, she points out that our use of technology is governed by the GDP, not by values and capacities like kindness and compassion, which can lead to environmental degradation and exploitation.

-“Instead, we need to feel that we are deeply connected with and depend on everything living on earth,” Wamsler says.
+“Instead, we need to feel and understand that we are nature, that we are deeply interconnected with and depend on everything living on earth,” Wamsler says.
 “This would reduce the exploitation that lies behind both social and environmental injustices and increase care for people and nature.”

-The fourth aspect is that these three ways risk leading to a vicious cycle.
-The worse we feel, the less we can be bothered to engage in change.
-In the worst case, the consequences will have directly negative implications for the planet.
+Fourthly, the described three interactions between mind and sustainability crises create a vicious cycle.
+For example, the worse we feel, the more we tend toward unsustainable behaviours, and less we can be bothered to engage in change.
+The consequences have directly negative implications for the planet.

 “For example, if we try to reduce our climate anxiety by going on a shopping spree – not entirely uncommon in Sweden today – it drives unsustainable consumption and resource use,” Wamsler says.